TheOdinProject/curriculum/ruby/data_structures_algorithms.md

 # Basic Data Structures and Algorithms
 *Estimated Time: 1-2 hrs*

 The basic idea of a **data structure** is to store data in a way that meets the needs of your particular application.
-You can usually store data in one giant array, but it can be very time consuming to locate a particular value.
+You might be inclined to store a particular kind data in one giant array, but it would be rather time consuming to locate a specific value if you had a significant number and depth of items.
+So you need to look to other options.

 Depending on the application, there are a batch of other basic data structures available to help you out.
 The differences between them typically have to do with trade-offs between how long it takes to first populate the structure, how long it takes to add or find elements, and how large the structure is in memory.